seltmann/ParasiteTracker-Globi/README.md

 ### Description

-vampire-moth-globi is a repository for interaction data about vampire moths and their fruit-piercing relatives.
+vampire-moth-globi is a repository for interaction data about vampire moths and their fruit-piercing relatives (Lepidoptera: Erebidae: *Calyptra* spp.).
 The feeding observations are from the literature.
-A pdf of the origninal interpretation in a table format is available ([Zaspel, 2018](https://github.com/seltmann/vampire-moth-globi/blob/master/calyptra_hosts.pdf])).
+A pdf of the original interpretation was put in a table format to include in presentations ([Zaspel, 2018](https://github.com/seltmann/vampire-moth-globi/blob/master/calyptra_hosts.pdf)).

 This GitHub repository was cloned from [globalbioticinteractions/template-dataset](https://github.com/globalbioticinteractions/template-dataset), which includes a blank interactions.tsv, README and globi.json.
 GloBI requires that the interactions.tsv be called interactions.tsv and for the globi.json file to exist.
 Some column headers of inteteractions.tsv file was modified from the cloned template, but follow the naming conventions.

 ### Citation

 Jennifer Zaspel.
 2018.
 Biotic species interactions manually extracted from literature.

 ### Interaction Types